TarynScharf/AnalyZr/README.md

 ## Test Data
 - Test data is provided in the test_data folder.
 Two cases are provided:
   - RL_TL: Measuring shapes from a RL and TL image.
-A RL and TL image are provided by the RL_TL folder.
+A RL and TL images are provided in the RL_TL folder.
   - Collage: Measuring shapes from a collage image.
 A collage image is a single image comprised of several photos.
 The user is required to capture the image boundaries.
 It is assumed that this is done in a software like VOTT.
 Both the collage image and associated json file with image boundaries is provided in the folder.
     - Often hand-written notes may be written anywhere on the original collage image, thus data capture is performed on the original collage image.
 The "source file" subfolder contains the original collage image and json file, for data capture.
     - Individual RL and TL images are required for binarisation.
 The RL and TL images have been extracted from the collage image, and have the same extents in pixels.
 RL and TL images are provided in the RL_TL_extracts folder.